Fireplace Installation Cost

 Some even have remote controls, ideal for elderly people or anyone who has trouble bending over.
 These can range in price from £300 to £700.

 A glass-fronted high-efficiency fire will typically have an efficiency rating of 80-90 per cent.
 This type of fire employs technology to improve energy efficiency beyond a standard gas fire.
-High-efficiency gas fires with glass fronts are built into the property's wall, and force heats out through the glass front.
+High-efficiency gas fires with glass fronts are built into the property's wall and force heat out through the glass front.

 These are slightly more expensive, with prices ranging from £800 to £1,500.